Alzheon: Pipeline

-Alzheon's leading candidate, ALZ-801, is an oral prodrug of the active agent tramiprosate that targets neurotoxic soluble amyloid oligomers, and received Fast Track designation from the FDA in 2017.
+Alzheon's leading candidate, valiltramiprosate (ALZ-801), is an oral prodrug of the active agent tramiprosate that targets neurotoxic soluble amyloid oligomers, and received Fast Track designation from the FDA in 2017.

 ALZ-801 oral tablet is being evaluated in Phase 2 biomarker study in early Alzheimer's disease patients with homozygous and heterozygous APOE4 genotype.

 ALZ-801 is also in Phase 3 clinical development for high-risk homozygous APOE4/4 patients with early Alzheimer's Disease.
 Patients with two alleles of APOE4 have up to 20 times the risk of developing Alzheimer's disease.

 Alzheon completed a $50 million Series D in April 2022 and will use the funds to complete ALZ-801 clinical trials.